Can banks take money for debts?

 Complaining about setting off decisions

-Finally, the Financial Ombudsmen Service (FOS) is a free, independent service for banking complaints and the next step for those who feel that the right to set off has been used unfairly against them.
+Finally, the Financial Ombudsmen Service (FOS) is a free, independent service for banking complaints and the next step for those who feel that the right to set off has been used unfairly.

-Although they cannot dispute a bank's right to set off, they can assess your situation and demand money back if you've been treated unfairly.
+Although they cannot dispute a bank's right to set off, they can assess the situation and demand money back if they adjudicate that the bank was unfair.

-They do this by looking at any discussions between you and your bank during the period leading up to the set off to see whether the bank took appropriate action to make the consumer aware that it was concerned about the unpaid debt.
+They do this by looking at discussions between the customer and their bank during the period leading up to the set off to see whether the bank took appropriate action to make the consumer aware that it was concerned about the unpaid debt.